 Succeeded Bob Sweezely on the tips page.
-I liked The Nice Valentine Rusk - he was sort of heart-shaped - but with limbs, and would regail us with stories of how naughty he had been.
+Would regale us with stories of how naughty he had been.
 The Nice Valentine Rusk was very naughty.

 - Mr. Nude

-Long-time nude host of the tips page which he did whilst wearing absolutely nothing.
-Also ran a nudest colony which was once under siege.
+Long-time host of the tips page and purveyor of double entendres, which he did whilst wearing absolutely nothing.
+Ran a nudist colony which was once under siege at the hands of mutinous nude Omni.
 "Love, help me be more nude by sending in your chips and teats".

 - Mrs. Nude

-Mr. Nude's nude spouse and former co-host of the tips page with him.
-She contradicts everything he says, but hey it's a marriage that works, apart from Mrs Nude's prolonged spell of infidelity with a young nude by the name of Omni.
+Mr. Nude's flirtatious nude spouse and former co-host of the tips page with him.
+She contradicts everything he says, but hey it's a marriage that works, apart from Mrs Nude's spell of infidelity with young nude usurper Omni.

 - Pat Walker